play-with-go/play-with-go/_posts/2020-10-07-intro-to-play-with-go-dev.markdown

 <b style="color:darkblue">We made a change!</b>
 </code></pre>

-Now that we have uploaded `/home/gopher/readme.txt` we can run another command to do something with it:
+Now that we have uploaded `/home/gopher/readme.txt` we can run another command to show us its contents:

 ```.term1
 $ cat /home/gopher/readme.txt